Trojka/ARRunner/README.md

-# aRCCar
+# ARRunner
-Car racing in augmented reality
+Running in augmented reality